Brian Kenny (sportscaster): Broadcasting career

-Kenny graduated magna cum laude from New York Institute of Technology in Old Westbury, New York in 1985.
-He also attended St. John's University from 1981-1982.
+Kenny graduated Magna Cum Laude at the New York Institute of Technology in Old Westbury, New York in 1985.
+He also attended St. John's University from 1981 to 1982.
 In college, Kenny began his broadcasting career as a reporter for "LI News Tonight," New York Tech’s long-time daily news program.
-In May 1985, he joined WLIG, TV 55 Long Island as a reporter.
+In May 1985, he joined WLIG TV 55 Long Island as a reporter.
 He was named the station’s Sports Director in September in 1985, beginning his sportscasting career.
-In August 1986, Kenny was named Sports Director at WTZA-TV (later WRNN-TV) in Kingston, NY.
+In August 1986, Kenny was named Sports Director at WTZA-TV (later WRNN-TV) in Kingston, New York.
 He hosted a late-evening talk show “Sports Line Live,” and called play-by-play for Marist Red Foxes men's basketball and Hudson Valley Renegades minor league baseball.
-He would remain at the station until 1997, winning 11 New York State Broadcasters Awards and 6 Associated Press Awards for his coverage of local sports.
+He would remain at the station until 1997, winning 11 New York State Broadcasters Awards and six Associated Press Awards for his coverage of local sports.